logicly-au/pmhc-mds-user-documentation/doc/user-documentation/upload.rst

 The definition of each data item has associated notes that will provide guidance on why an error is returned.
-By visiting the data specifications documentation and clicking on the :ref:`record-formats` field name this will take you to the field definition which outlines the associated notes.
+By visiting the data specifications documentation and clicking on the `Record formats <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ field name this will take you to the field definition which outlines the associated notes.

 In the Frequently Asked Questions guide there are questions about some of the